BAS Rates: Basic Allowance for Subsistence

 What else do I need to know about BAS?

-Remember that BAS is supposed to be just for the service member and you are not supposed to be receiving all of it if you are receiving meals through the military.
-However, the reality is, sometimes the BAS is taken out, and sometimes it isn’t.
+Remember that BAS is intended solely for the service member, and you are not supposed to receive all of it if you are receiving meals through the military.

-Remember that BAS, as well as BAH, is tax-exempt and does not have to be reported for tax purposes.
-If you are applying for a specific program, make sure to find out if they want you to include BAS in your income or not.
+BAS, as well as BAH, is tax-exempt and therefore does not require reporting for tax purposes.
+If you are applying for a specific program, ensure that you check if they require you to include BAS in your income or not.
 This will depend on who is asking and paying for the program you are applying for.

 RELATED: